 Step 6.
 Choosing and Working with the Therapist

-I recommend committing to at least two sessions with someone with whom you feel safe and comfortable.
-If this is your first time seeing a counselor, you will probably be nervous.
+I recommend committing to at least two sessions with someone you feel safe and comfortable with.
+You will probably be nervous if this is your first time seeing a counselor.
 It will get easier after that.
-If by your second session, you still don’t feel safe and comfortable, I would suggest searching for somebody new.
+If you still don’t feel safe and comfortable by your second session, I suggest searching for somebody new.
 But before you do, make sure to reflect on what you liked and didn’t like about the last therapist.
 This may help you determine what you’re looking for in a therapist.

 Consider these things when working with a therapist and trying to establish security in the counselor-client relationship: